 A couple of important steps are involved in order to ensure a successful communicative experience across languages and cultures.
 You’re already on your way to step one: contract a qualified interpreter rather than, say, putting a family member, bilingual staff member or other unprepared individual in an uncomfortable, risky situation.

 To the right, you’ll find an American Translators Association (ATA) publication which explains the difference between interpreters and translators and why hiring qualified ones is so darn important.

-Below, this brief video from Glendon College illustrates the enormous benefits of working with trained, professional interpreters.
+In short, this brief video from Glendon College illustrates the enormous benefits of working with trained, professional interpreters.
 At times, lives hinge in the balance.